Banditolabs/portfolio_website_2025/assets/markdown/2025-01-04-zero-index.md

 - [Rands Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack/)
   - This community is FULL of job seekers and hiring managers.
 It's a great place for support, advice and just to be around people who are going through the same thing.
     There's even a job posting channel!
-But you know, _not a staff or senior engineer just yet..._
+But you know...
+I'm _not a staff or senior engineer quite yet..._
 - [Otta](https://app.welcometothejungle.com/)
   - This is a great job board for finding jobs that are actually a good fit.
 I'd say the matching algorithm is above average.
 Probably my favorite so far.
 - [Never Search Alone](https://www.phyl.org/)